The Dento-Cranial Competency Exam

 In 1988 Dr. Harris Kimbrough and Dr. Craig Zunka, as long standing associate dental members of the Cranial Academy, sat for and passed this examination with the other Cranial Academy members who were Osteopathic physicians.
 Due to the particular emphasis that the dentists have on structures related to the oral-facial and TMJ complex, the examiners found that the dento-cranial examination would be slightly different from the Osteopathy in the Cranial Field examination.The Board members of the Cranial Academy, who were the examiners at the time, then requested the W. G. Sutherland Temporomandibulo-Cranial Dental Group.
 Inc. develop a competency exam for associate dental members of the Cranial Academy.

 The exam was developed and completed with the help of Osteopathic manipulative faculty physicians, Doctors Herbert Miller, John Harakel, Robert Fulford, Gerald Cooper, Michael Lochwood, James Jealous and Thomas Schooley.

 The dental competency exam, accepted by the Cranial Academy, is now administered by the W. G. Sutherland Temporomandibulo-Cranial Dental Group, Inc. A dentist passing this examination is given a special listing of dento-cranial competency in the Cranial Academy Membership Roster.

-The exam is given four times a year on the day before the basic and advanced courses in Marengo, Illinois.
-The fee for the Examination is $ 495.00.
+The exam is given four times a year on the day before the basic and advanced courses in Warrenville, Illinois.
+The fee for the Examination is $ 950.00.
+A $400.00 deposit is required at time of registration to reserve your exam time.
 The prerequisites for a dental candidate to sit for the competency exam are:

 - Dental Degree